lnacquaroli/TMMOptics.jl/README.md

 ### LightSource type

 `beam::PlaneWave` is a subtype that defines the type of light source used in the simulation.
 At the moment the only subtype accepted is `PlaneWave <: LightSource`, which is exported by `TMMOptics.jl`.
-To call this subtype we can write `beam = PlaneWave(λ, λ0, θ, p)`, where the parameters required are described below.
+To call this subtype we can write `beam = PlaneWave(λ, λ0, θ)`, where the parameters required are described below.

 #### Wavelength range